aimorenov/aimorenov/README.md

 - 👋  &nbsp; Hi, I’m Aura.
 I love analyzing big data from patients to find new therapeutic/diagnostic insights!
-- 🤓  &nbsp; I am a Postdoc in Computational Biology, analyzing patient derived transcriptomic and epigenetic data to predict personalized therapies in pancreatic cancer.
+- 🤓  &nbsp; I am a Research Scientist at Owkin working on projects applying bioinformatics and datascience in the field of oncology healthcare .
 - 💊 📊  &nbsp; I’m interested in the use of Data Science for Drug Discovery // AI and healthcare
-- 💻   &nbsp; I’m currently improving my skills on Python and ML/ Deep Learning  after having worked with R for +4 years in bioinformatic projects centered on finding therapies in bladder and pancreatic cancer.
+- 💻   &nbsp; I’m continously improving my skills on Python and ML/ Deep Learning  after having worked with R for +4 years in bioinformatic projects centered on finding therapies in bladder and pancreatic cancer.
 - 💞️  &nbsp; I’m looking to collaborate on Data Science projects focused on healthcare.
 - ✨  &nbsp; I believe in the impact of peer programming and like the idea of data science projects that have social impact (e.g. reducing deforestation, preventing spread of fake news etc)
 - 📫  &nbsp; How to reach me: find me on [LinkedIn](https://www.linkedin.com/in/aura-moreno-vega-862b68182/)